spraja08/dgac-api/README.md

 (4), there is a critical pressure for reinventing a data governance solution that works at this scale and complexity, but without compromising the organizations’ agility in producing and democratizing data.

-This paper elaborates the data governance challengeindetail,aprescriptivesolutionandthe implementation approach.
+This repo contains a core idea of how to address the data governace at scale challenge.